saylesss88/privacy-book/src/android/RethinkDNS_Guide.md

 3. Check for leaks, go to `dnsleaktest.com` and run a Standard test.
 If you don't see your Public IP listed anywhere, you don't have a leak.

+**Fixing DNS Leaks**:

+- Use WireGuard in Simple mode.

+- Or, use `Configure -> DNS -> Split DNS` with WireGuard in `Advanved + Lockdown` mode (if running on Android 12+)

+To ensure your DNS requests go through your VPN, check `Configure -> Logs -> DNS`.
+Tap on the entries that appear there, which should bring up a bottomsheet with more info about the request and how it was handled.
+Requests handled by WireGuard are shown with sub-text "resolved x min ago by wg..." --celzero

 ---

 ### [Logs](#logs)